 Asexuality is in conversation with queer theory, reminding us that it is imperative to differentiate our asexual identity within the amorphous undifferentiated realm that queerness provides. while simultaneously asserting the queerness of our asexuality.
 As asexual people, we are often perceived as wholly unqueer.
-As ace people, we are often made to feel excluded from queer spaces due to the perception that asexuality, which is often perceived as an absence of sexual desire or interest, is not queer enough.
-Asexuality decentralizes sex from queerness, but because sex and queer imaginaries are so often entwined, asserting asexuality as a queer identity reminds us as asexual and ace people that it is necessary to claim both our queerness and our asexuality simultaneously.
+As ace people, we are often made to feel excluded from queer spaces due to the perception that asexuality, which is often perceived as an absence of sexual desire or interest, is simply not queer enough.
+Asexuality decentralizes sex from queerness, but because sex and queer imaginaries are so often entwined, asserting asexuality as a queer identity reminds us as ace people that it is necessary to claim or assert both our queerness and asexuality simultaneously.

 Michael Paramo is an asexual Latinx demiguy located in southern California.
 They are currently a graduate student who has been selected to present their research at national conferences, such as by the International Association for the Study of Popular Music's U.S. branch, the Popular Culture Association, as well as the National Women's Studies Association.
 They are the founder of The Asexual and the Editor-in-Chief of The Asexual journal.
 Twitter: @Michael_Paramo